cern1710/Scrappy3D/README.md

 Scrappy3D is a 3D modeling, rendering, and animation package based on [15-462/662 Computer Graphics](http://15462.courses.cs.cmu.edu) at Carnegie Mellon University.

+## Disclaimer

+This is merely for educational purposes and is not intended to be used as reference.
+The repo has been intentionally renamed to make it harder to find.

 ## General Setup

 1. Install a C++ compiler: